hero banner image

 What if I need support?

-Optional sandwich year
+Optional placement year

 Professional work experience is the biggest contributor to your future employability.
 It allows you to put your knowledge into action, while learning how a business operates and making some handy professional connections.

 We'll help you make the most of the experience, holding your hand from start to finish.
-You also get assistance with your CV, plus help preparing for interviews and presentations, at our ground-breaking mock Assessment Centre Experience.
+You also get assistance with your CV, plus help preparing for interviews and presentations at our ground-breaking mock Assessment Centre Experience.

+More and more companies are now working internationally, the experience of living in another country will make a great impression on future employers.
 Put knowledge into action, learn how a business operates and make professional connections.

-If you study abroad between your second and third year of study, you’ll pay no tuition fee to the partner university and no tuition fee to us either.
-We’ll ask you to make your decision in your second year, so there is plenty of time to think about it.
+If you study abroad between your second and third year of study, you’ll pay no tuition fee, either to the partner university or us.

 Professional work experience is the biggest contributor to your future employability.
 It allows you to put your knowledge into action, while learning how a business operates and making some handy professional connections.

 We'll help you make the most of the experience, holding your hand from start to finish.
-You also get assistance with your CV, plus help preparing for interviews and presentations, at our ground-breaking mock Assessment Centre Experience.
+You also get assistance with your CV, plus help preparing for interviews and presentations at our ground-breaking mock Assessment Centre Experience.

 Find out more about work placements

-If you study abroad between your second and third year of study, you’ll pay no tuition fee to the partner university and no tuition fee to us either.
-We’ll ask you to make your decision in your second year, so there is plenty of time to think about it.
+If you study abroad between your second and third year of study, you’ll pay no tuition fee, either to the partner university or us.

 Find out more about study abroad options